wdt-dev/weigandt-gpt-slack-bot/README.md

 ## Known issues
 - If you didn't get answer - pls check logs for information if API keys are correct and connections could be established, also check if you didn't forget to add bot (to provide access to the MPIM or channel), otherwise the bot can't identify chat and thread to answer to
 - Sometimes answering duplication can be faces in case of huge load (it depends on deployment you're using and number of users)
+- MongoDB requires user to access it, see [mongo-init-example.js](mongo-init-example.js) for example script.
+Unfortunately, script isn't executed with docker container, so you should create user manually